croquet/microverse/staging/docs/Tutorial.md

 ## Steps Towards Creating Your Microverse
 ---

-### 1. Clone the Github Repository
+### 1. Clone the GitHub Repository

-You can find the most up to date Croquet Microverse library as well as this document in the Microverse-Builder Github repository.
+You can find the most up to date Croquet Microverse library as well as this document in the Microverse-Builder GitHub repository.
 Cloning this repository will give you almost everything you will need to get started creating your own Croquet Microverse.
 <https://github.com/croquet/microverse-builder>

 ---